 For a comprehensive overview of OSHA standards, don’t miss their Scaffolding eTool, which offers a complete rundown of safe operating methods, applicable OSHA safety rules, and other information.

-Imagine running your own safety program, all the while staying current with the latest OSHA safety guideline updates.
+Imagine running your own safety program, all the while staying current with the latest OSHA safety guideline updates, or learning about past changes such as 2015 OSHA updates.
 That could be a significant burden on your HR department, safety coordinators, aerial lift operators, and others.

 Let AerialLiftCertification.com do the heavy lifting for you.
 Our three courses automatically reflect any OSHA regulatory changes.
-If you had to track OSHA updates yourself, you’d most likely miss key safety knowledge.
+If you had to track changes yourself (for example, the important 2018 OSHA updates), you’d most likely miss key safety knowledge.
 With AerialLiftCertification.com, you have everything you need to become OSHA compliant.
 That goes for both employees and employers!

 We’re here to help with any questions you have.
 Call us directly at (888) 278-8896.
 If you’re ready to sign up and get started today, congratulations – you’re making an important (and necessary) step toward greater safety and 100% OSHA compliance!